 - Start thinking about what qualities you might want in a college: size, location, major, etc.

-- Sign up for and take either the PSAT or a practice-ACT.
+- Sign up for and take the PSAT and/or a practice-ACT.

 - Do well in your classes.
 Sophomore year counts too!